 The final step is to affix a crown to the abutment.
 The crown is shaped and colored to match your surrounding teeth.
 The finished result matches your natural teeth.
 The entire dental implant procedure can be completed in as little as two months, with just three office visits.

-If you are interested in learning more about dental implants, contact Greater Charlotte Oral & Facial Surgery to schedule a consultation with our skilled surgeon, Dr. Amir Marashi.
+If you are interested in learning more about dental implants, contact Greater Charlotte Oral & Facial Surgery to schedule a consultation with one of our skilled surgeons.
 Our office staff and surgical staff members are happy to answer any questions you may have to ensure you receive the highest quality implants that your mouth deserves.